haarismian/wonderQ/README.md

 ### Performance

 The app in its current state would not be able to handle throughout in large magnitudes, for example the get request currently returns all messages, in a production environment we would likely want to implement ranges based on timestamps or limits on the quantity of messages returned based on the consumer's request depending on what it can handle.
 We would also likely want to implement differing queues for differing services.

-# Script for presentation

-Intro: welcome to my presentation, I'm sure you have many of these to go through so I thought it would be much more fun to let you sit back and relax and let me walk you through my code and thought process.
-First I'll walk you through what I did and my understanding of each business requirement, then I will walk through what I know this project, lacks nad finally get into the requirements around how I would try to get this to scale for high volume, issues in production.

-Walk through code from the top
-Talk about timer and port

-Why I used a hashmap - retrieving and inserting is fast which is key for this case which is important